Abstract Submission

 • proposed methodology and maximum number of participants

 • Ensure you describe who will be involved in leading and facilitating the workshop.
+For the purposes of submitting the proposal in the abstract portal, the facilitator/s should be listed in the 'Author' field.

 Submission Guidelines